Home

 (5) Evaluation

 A main topic for each lesson is essential.
 Whether the lesson lasts for one hour or three hours, there should be one main ESL topic.
-For example, the main topic could be prepositions of place, modal verbs, the Simple Past, pronunciation, etc. Virtually anything that English language learners need to learn to communicate effectively could be the main topic of the lesson.
+For example, the main topic could be prepositions of place, modal verbs, the Simple Past, pronunciation, etc.

 Objectives